-DLNR NEWS RELEASE: Non-toxic predator bait experiment considered a successPosted on Sep 23, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Non-toxic predator bait experiment considered a successPosted on Sep 23, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (LEHUA ISLAND) – “100% success,” is how a researcher with Island Conservation describes this week’s non-lethal bait experiment on this small island, 17 miles west of Kauai, just off the northern tip of Niihau.
 State, federal, and non-profit partners conducted helicopter application of bait that is non-toxic, which they hope will ultimately lead to the use of rodent bait to eliminate Lehua’s rat population.
 Invasive rats are the primary predator of three federally-listed and/or endangered and threatened candidate seabird species that could establish breeding colonies on Lehua.
 Newell’s shearwaters, Hawaiian petrel, and the Band-rumped storm petrel may have been nesting there prior to the introduction of rats and rabbits.
 Rabbits have been eradicated from the island.